ninahonyango/Packet-Capture-Analysis/README.md

 exit
 ```

-This shows ```Goodbye```, ends the session and returns you to the normal Kali shell.
+This shows ```Goodbye```, ends the session and returns to the normal Kali shell.

-The data exfiltration was successful.
-This simulates how an attacker might steal files after gaining access to a system-by quietly pulling sensitive data through an unsecure protocol like FTP.
+The data exfiltration was successful, simulating how an attacker might steal files after gaining access to a system and quietly pulling sensitive data through an unsecure protocol such as FTP.

 ---